 Various activities (a picture-building activity, viewing a screening of the film “An Inconvenient Truth” and a Power Point presentation) are used to assist participants to develop an understanding of the concepts.
-This is followed by an activity which allows the participants to understand how closely lives and livelihoods depend upon a predicable climate.
+This is followed by an activity which allows the participants to understand how closely lives and livelihoods depend upon a predictable climate.

 The current climate change predictions for South Africa forms the basis for an activity in which the participants investigate the predicted effects of climate change on agriculture, biomes, spread of diseases, etc. in South Africa.
 Finally, both mitigation and adaptation solutions are brainstormed and discussed in the light of the National Climate Change Response White Paper.

 This framework is ideal for the development and implementation of environmental action projects in a local context.
 Workshop participants are introduced to the framework via a PowerPoint presentation.
 They then use newspaper articles illustrating various environmental issues together with the active learning framework as a basis for developing theoretical environmental action projects which are shared with the group.
 They are then required to start the development of an environmental action project for their own school context.